Alternative Therapies for Overactive Bladder

 These practices promote mind-body awareness.
 Most postures are performed as flowing motions, so you need not fear being incontinent.
 The exercises may be performed regardless of your level of fitness.
 Tai chi and yoga are meditative and soothing to the mind as well as your body.
-Both provide gentle, total body workouts.
+Both provide gentle, total-body workouts.
 This is important for general wellness, stress relief and toning the pelvic floor muscles.
-Having good abdominal, thigh, and back muscle tone is important for OAB symptom management too.
-Yoga and tai chi can enhance flexibility and strength of those important areas.
+Having good abdominal, thigh and back muscle tone is important for OAB symptom management too.
+Yoga and tai chi can enhance flexibility and strength in those important areas.

 If you have overactive baldder syndrome, taking antidepressants can help.
 Antidepressants for OAB have been proven to lessen symptoms.
 Find out more here.

 Nutritional therapy experts can teach you which foods and beverages irritate your bladder and can co-create a healthy eating plan with you.
 If you are overweight, you can learn how to obtain and maintain a desirable weight.
 This is important because being overweight makes you more prone to experiencing OAB symptoms due to pressure on the pelvis and the weakening of pelvic muscles.